NewManuel/2-What.I.Am.All.About/README.md

-WHEN clicking on the images of the project (applications) THEN the webpage is taken to that deployed project (application) WHEN resizing the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
+WHEN clicking on the images of the project (applications) THEN the webpage is taken to that deployed project (application) WHEN resizing the page or view the site on various screens and devices THEN what is presented is a responsive layout that adapts to my viewport
 ```
 ### Wireframe